cardillan/mindcode/doc/syntax/SYNTAX-EXTENSIONS.markdown

 1. An instruction opcode.
 This is always the first token of the instruction, and it is not specially processed unless it is a raw token (see below).

 2. A literal.
 Literals are handled according to Mindcode rules: when the literal isn't compatible with pure mlog (e.g., `1.5e3`), it is rewritten so that it is mlog compatible (in this case, to `1500`).
-When the literals do not conform to Mindcode rules (e.g., a value is too large, or the literal isn't supported by the target Mindustry version), the usual warnings or errors are emitted.
-These kinds of literals are supported:
+When the literals do not conform to Mindcode rules (e.g., a value is too large, or the literal isn't recognized by the target Mindustry version), the usual warnings or errors are emitted.
+The following literals are supported:
    * [null](SYNTAX.markdown#null-literal) and [boolean literals](SYNTAX.markdown#boolean-literals),
    * [decimal literals](SYNTAX.markdown#decimal-literals),
    * [binary and hexadecimal literals](SYNTAX.markdown#binary-and-hexadecimal-literals),